-Note: The county may put some limits on your choice of providers for mental health services.
-When you first start receiving mental health services you can request that your county provide you with an initial choice of at least two providers.
+Note: The county may put some limits on your choice of providers.
+When you first start receiving behavioral health service services you can request that your county provide you with an initial choice of at least two providers.
 Your county must also allow you to change providers.
-If you ask to change providers, the county must allow you to choose between at least two providers when possible and that there are enough providers close to you to make sure that you can get covered mental health services if you need them.
-Your county is responsible for ensuring that you have timely access to mental health services.
+If you ask to change providers, the county must allow you to choose between at least two providers when possible.
+Your county is responsible for ensuring that you have timely access to care and that there are enough providers close to you to make sure that you can get covered behavioral health services if you need them.

-Sometimes the county's contracted providers choose to no longer provide mental health services because they may no longer contract with the county or no longer accept Medi-Cal.
-When this happens, the county must make a good faith effort to give written notice to each person who was receiving mental health services from the provider.
+Sometimes the county's contracted providers choose to no longer provide behavioral health services because they may no longer contract with the county, or no longer accept Medi-Cal.
+When this happens, the county must make a good faith effort to give written notice to each person who was receiving services from the provider.
 You are required to get a notice 30 calendar days prior to the effective date of the termination or 15 calendar days after the county knows the provider will stop working.
 When this happens, your county must allow you to continue receiving services from the provider who left the county, if you and the provider agree.
 This is called "continuity of care" and is explained below.

-Note: American Indian and Alaska Native individuals who are eligible for Medi-cal and reside in Drug Medi-Cal counties, can also receive Drug Medi-Cal services through Indian Health Care Providers that have the necessary Drug Medi-Cal certification.
+Note: American Indian and Alaska Native individuals who are eligible for Medi-Cal and reside in counties that have opted into the Drug Medi-Cal Organized Delivery System, can also receive Drug Medi-Cal Organized Delivery System services through Indian Health Care Providers that have the necessary Drug Medi-Cal certification.